Takasaki to Niigata City, Japan: Waving the Long Goodbye

 There, with wind and rain punishing their uniforms, two older hotel ladies charged with maneuvering luggage, and the GM, stoically, bowed and waved goodbye until our van was out of sight.

 Niigata City in Kimono

 My friends thought it would be fun to dress me up in a Japanese Kimono and march me around Niigata’s old town, known as the Furumachi area.

 They found the right person!
-We went to the Kimonist.
-Here, you can purchase or rent a Kimono (men and women’s), complete with toe socks and shoes, and they do the work of dressing you in it as well.
+We went to a Kimonist.
+Here, you can purchase or rent a Kimono (men and women), complete with toe socks and shoes, and they do the work of dressing you in it as well.